disneystreaming/smithy4s/modules/docs/src/04-codegen/01-customisation.md

 :::caution

-The presence of the `defaultRenderMode` metadata does NOT change the way smithy4s codecs behave.
+The presence of the `smithy4sDefaultRenderMode` metadata does NOT change the way smithy4s codecs behave.
 As such, defaults will still be used when decoding fields inside of clients and servers.
 This feature is purely for changing the generated code for your convenience.

 :::